Steve Quis: Broadcasting career

+the Ford CIF Southern Section High School Game of the Week on Bally Sports West.

+Since 2012, he has been voice of the California State High School Football and Basketball Championships for Spectrum SportsNet in Los Angeles.

+For a decade, Quis called West Coast Conference men's basketball and the WCC baseball championships on various regional networks and Stadium.

+From 2006 to 2010, Quis served as one of the TV play-by-play announcers for the San Diego Padres on Channel 4 San Diego.
+He was behind the mic when fellow Arizona alum Trevor Hoffman broke Major League Baseball's saves record.

+During the 2012–2013 seasons, Quis called Major League Baseball nationally on radio for Compass Media Networks.

+In the past, he has called college wrestling for CBS Sports Network, LA KISS Arena League football on KCAL-9 Los Angeles, Los Angeles D-Fenders NBA D-League basketball, WNBA L.A.
+Sparks basketball while hosting “WCC This Week” on Spectrum SportsNet in Los Angeles.

-Before joining Compass Media Networks, Quis was the television voice of the San Diego Padres and was the pregame/postgame host on 4SD from 2006-2010.
-Quis was the Padres beat reporter for MLB Network and has been the television and fill-in radio voice of the San Diego State Aztecs football and basketball teams.
-He served as television announcer for University of San Diego basketball and football from 2006-2012.
-Quis was the host of The Steve Fisher Coaches Show on KOGO radio from 2010-2013.
+Quis was the Padres beat reporter for MLB Network in 2011 and has been the television and radio voice of the San Diego State Aztecs football and basketball teams (2004–2012).
+He served as television announcer for University of San Diego basketball and football from 2006 to 2012.
+Quis was the host of The Steve Fisher Coaches Show on KOGO radio from 2010 to 2013.

-From 2010-2021, Quis was the fill-in sports anchor at KFMB-TV San Diego and hosted Chargers Game Day on CBS 8 in 2013.
-From 2004-2010, he was the post game show host for the San Diego Chargers Radio Network.
+From 2010 to 2021, Quis was the fill-in sports anchor at KFMB-TV San Diego and hosted Chargers Game Day on CBS 8 in 2013.
+From 2004 to 2010, he was the post game show host for the San Diego Chargers Radio Network.
 In 2004, he was the radio play-by-play announcer for the San Diego Riptide of Arena League2.

 For Channel 4SD, Steve hosted Chargers Preview with Jim Harbaugh; Aztecs Magazine; The Brady Hoke Coaches Show; the High School Football Game of the Week; he was employed by the station from 2004 through 2012 where he was also co-anchor for its nightly half hour sports program Post Game.